faceyspacey/redux-first-router/README.md

 ## routesMap

 The `routesMap` object allows you to match action types to express style dynamic paths, with a few frills.
-Here's the complete (and very minimal easy to remember) set of configuration options available to you:
+Here's the primary (and very minimal *easy to remember*) set of configuration options available to you:

 ```javascript
 const routesMap = {